richmahn/en_ta/translate/figs-inclusive/sub-title.md

-What is inclusive and exclusive “we”?
+What are the inclusive and exclusive forms of “we”?